sunniesnow/sunniesnow/help.md

 {% katexmm %}

-1. On most devices, the difference in the display lag and the input lag is low enough so that you can just skip this step.
+1. (On most devices, the display lag and the input lag is low enough so that you can just skip this step.)
 This step requires you to time your inputs purely by vision so that you can synchronize the display and the judgement time.
 To avoid the music from affecting your timing,